ImpowerGames/impower/concept-generator/README.md

 1. Open `src/input/concepts.yaml`
 2. Edit the terms list for any concept.

-To change which phrases can be suggested to the user, edit the `phrases.yaml` list:
+To change which phrases can be suggested to the user, edit the `phrases.txt` list:

-1. Open `src/input/phrases.yaml`
+1. Open `src/input/phrases.txt`
 2. Add, remove, or edit any phrases in the phrase list.

 ---